 Hence, for large systems we have

-Note that in the stationary regime the system is subcritical when and critical for
+Note that in the stationary regime the ratio between mean kick and mean gap is

 Mapping to the Brownian motion